s-palmer/s-palmer/README.md

 For the past 7 years, I've worked in digital marketing, running paid advertising campaigns, analysing data and carrying out search engine optimisation (SEO) projects for both fast-growing startups and well-established brands.
 I've spent the last few years running my own small consulting business whilst living in Vietnam & Taiwan, requiring me to master remote collaboration, communication and project management while juggling timezones.

 In August 2021, I moved back to the UK and in December 2021 graduated from [Makers Academy](https://makers.tech/).
-Maker's Academy is a 16-week intensive coding bootcamp focused on teaching the fundamentals of software engineering with JavaScript & Ruby.
+Makers Academy is a 16-week intensive coding bootcamp focused on teaching the fundamentals of software engineering with JavaScript & Ruby.

-Whilst at Maker's, I learned:
+Whilst at Makers, I learned:
 - The principles of object-oriented design & test-driven development
 - How to write clean, reliable and maintainable code
 - How to pair-program in the driver-navigator style to problem solve effectively